 Brown spots or blemishes develop for many reasons.
 Over time, the sun’s harmful rays, genetics and certain medications (estrogen, hormones, etc.) play a role in the formation of brown/sun spots.
 Typically, a sunspot is a lesion of either increased pigment molecules (melanin) or an increased amount of pigmented cells.
 Excess lesions of melanin stay on the epidermis (outermost layer of the skin), while a small percentage lies deep inside of the skin (in the dermis).
 Therefore, the sunspots are actually a unique group of skin complications and each skin type requires different settings and treatments.

-A: Call 724 987 3221 for answers or to schedule a free consultation with our certified laser technicians!
+A: Call 724 987 3221 for more Photofacial Questions and Answers you may have or to schedule a free consultation with our certified laser technicians!